Riverside DUI Attorney

 - Our team is not afraid of intense litigation.
 We’ll work to navigate you through your case as swiftly as possible, but we will not shy away from an extensive legal battle if that’s what it takes to defend your rights.

-When you choose to work with the attorneys at the Law Offices of Catherine A. Schwartz, you can rest assured that you have decades of legal experience and a fiercely dedicated legal team on your side.
+When you choose to work with the Riverside DUI attorneys at the Law Offices of Catherine A. Schwartz, you can rest assured that you have decades of legal experience and a fiercely dedicated legal team on your side.

 Potential Penalties for DUI in San Bernardino and Riverside

 When the police suspect that a driver is operating a vehicle under the influence of alcohol in Riverside, the officers handling the traffic stop will administer a blood-alcohol concentration (BAC) test.
 In most cases, this is done with a breathalyzer device that detects alcohol on a driver’s breath.
 The legal limit for BAC in California is .08%.
 If a police officer pulls over a driver to administer a BAC test and the driver’s BAC registers .081% or more, the officer will arrest the driver for DUI.
+However, a DUI could be for marijuana or even prescription drugs.

 Possible Penalties for a First DUI Conviction in Riverside

 A driver convicted of a first DUI offense should also expect a six-month driver’s license suspension and an administrative license suspension from the California Department of Motor Vehicles for four months.
 When a driver faces both types of suspensions, they typically overlap, so the driver will not have to wait out two consecutive license suspensions for one violation.
 It’s possible for a first time DUI offender to apply for a restricted license to get to and from work during the suspension period.
-This generally requires installation of an ignition interlock device (IID) that verifies the driver’s BAC level before starting the vehicle.
+This generally requires the installation of an ignition interlock device (IID) that verifies the driver’s BAC level before starting the vehicle.

 Escalating Penalties for Repeat Offenses